 Pennsylvania has awarded 50 licenses that allow for three dispensaries per license and 25 processors, five of which can be vertically integrated.
 Operators are allowed up to five retail licenses for a total of 15 dispensaries.
 The state also implemented a Clinical Research ("CR") license program.
-Program guidelines note that eight CR licenses will be issued to operators who are partnered with one of Pennsylvania's major university health institutions.
+Program guidelines note that eight CR licenses will be issued to operators partnered with one of Pennsylvania's major university health institutions.
 Each of the eight license holders can operate up to six dispensaries and one cultivation site.